Duplicate Codex accounts warning: what it means

 Why the warning appears

 - CodexUse reads the account ID returned during login.
-When two profiles share that ID, it flags them.
+If you authenticate the same account under multiple profile names, it flags them.

-- Rate-limit radar treats those profiles as one pool.
-Switching between them will not increase the available quota.
+- Rate-limit radar (Pro) treats those profiles as one pool.
+Switching between them does not increase the available quota.

 What you can do